sfritzell/mythodikos/README.md

 - develop Python code for text-mining Ancient Greek literary corpus
 - apply text mining dataset to LeafletJS map
 - develop and expand on proof of concept
-- create and maintain project website
+- create and maintain project website and open source data

 ### Radcliffe Edmonds, Consultant
 - consult on use of primary source texts and digital collections